 taking into account a specified building class.
-For each I value, which represents the vulnerability index of each building, the distribution of damage d presents a mean value of:
+For each I value, which represents the vulnerability index of each building, the distribution of damage d presents a mean value of

 (2)

-Where the term 1/5 is related to the five damage degrees Dk foreseen by this kind of approach.
-According to the adopted model, specific curves called vulnerability curves (Figure 4) which plot the damage distribution d vs. intensity I can be drawn.
+where the term 1/5 is related to the five damage degrees (Dk) foreseen by this type of approach.
+According to the adopted model, specific curves known as vulnerability curves (Figure 4), which plot the damage distribution d vs. intensity I, can be drawn.